sandboxgamedev123/Bottles-Offline-Installation/README.md

 Intel HD Graphics 630

-NVIDIA GeForce GTX 1050 Ti Mobile (the NVIDIA proprietary driver was not installed at the time of installation)
+NVIDIA GeForce GTX 1050 Ti (the NVIDIA proprietary driver was not installed at the time of installation)

 AMD Ryzen 5 5600H

 AMD Radeon RX Vega 7

-NVIDIA GeForce RTX 3060 Laptop GPU (the NVIDIA proprietary driver was not installed at the time of installation)
+NVIDIA GeForce RTX 3060 (the NVIDIA proprietary driver was not installed at the time of installation)

 Bottles 51.10 Installation Information